wwwizard59/Chatterbox-TTS-Server/README.md

 *   A **modern Web UI** for easy experimentation, preset loading, reference audio management, and generation parameter tuning.
 The interface design draws inspiration from projects like [Lex-au's Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI).
 *   **Large Text Handling:** Intelligently splits long plain text inputs into manageable chunks based on sentence structure, processes them sequentially, and seamlessly concatenates the audio.
+*   **📚 Audiobook Generation:** Perfect for creating complete audiobooks - simply paste an entire book's text and the server automatically processes it into a single, seamless audio file with consistent voice quality throughout.
 *   **Predefined Voices:** Select from curated, ready-to-use synthetic voices for consistent and reliable output without cloning setup.
 *   **Voice Cloning:** Generate speech using a voice similar to an uploaded reference audio file.
 *   **Consistent Generation:** Achieve consistent voice output across multiple generations or text chunks by using the "Predefined Voices" or "Voice Cloning" modes, optionally combined with a fixed integer **Seed**.